-Monday, 5 March, 2018: The Irish Centre for Social Gerontology at NUI Galway, recently addressed the current ageing policies in Europe, which are narrowly focused and overlook the diversity of our ageing populations, at a European policy seminar in Brussels, hosted by the COST-funded research network on Reducing Old Age Social Exclusion in Europe (ROSEnet).
+Current ageing policies are narrowly focused and overlook the diversity of our ageing populations.
+This can increase social exclusion in later life.
+This was the message heard today at a European policy seminar in Brussels, hosted by the COST-funded research network on Reducing Old Age Social Exclusion in Europe – or ROSEnet.

-With an opening address by Ana Carla Pereira, Directorate General of employment, social affairs and inclusion at the European Commission, speakers at the seminar presented new developments in research and policy.
+With an opening address by Ana Carla Pereira, Head of Unit “Modernisation of Social Protection Systems” DG EMPL C2 at the European Commission, speakers at today’s Seminar presented new developments in research and policy.
 These highlighted the steps necessary to improve social and civic participation in later life.
-The seminar was closed by Marian Harkin, MEP and Vice-Chair of the Intergroup on ‘Active Ageing, Intergenerational Solidarity and Family Policies’.
+The seminar was closed by Marian Harkin, MEP, Vice-Chair of the Intergroup on ‘Active Ageing, Intergenerational Solidarity and Family Policies’.